towolf/towolf.github.com/docs/PsychOneliners/MakeSincImage.markdown

 title: MakeSincImage
 categories:
   - PsychOneliners
+encoding: UTF-8
 ---

 image =  MakeSincImage\(freq,i0,j0,nRowPixels,\[nColPixels\]\)

-Computes a two\-dimensional sinc function image.
+Computes a two-dimensional sinc function image.
-The sinc function has cut\-off frequency freq
+The sinc function has cut-off frequency freq
 \(in cycles/image\) and is positioned at \(i0,j0\).

 The image has dimensions nRowPixels by nColPixels.